sawenzel/dyninst_parser_GSOC/README.md

     This implements a POST method which lets the user upload an executable on the server.
 The executable will be parsed only the first time when the user demands it, so the UploadServlet only has to save the file in a specified directory.

-	The directory containing the executable files is:
+The directory containing the executable files is ```ROOT/WEB-INF/classes/gsoc-binaries```
-	ROOT/WEB-INF/classes/gsoc-binaries

 2. **FilesServlet.java**:
     Implements a GET method which returns all the files in the gson-binaries